 A basic knowledge on how the U.S. government defines labor force and accounts for the different labor force categories is essential to understanding labor force statistics and interpreting fact from fiction.
-The basic concepts involving employment and unemployment are straight forward: 27
+The basic concepts involving employment and unemployment are straight forward: 38

-- People with jobs are employed.
-As calculated by the Current Population Survey, the U.S. labor force consists of 153.2 million employed people in the non-farm private sector (goods and services) and government (federal, state and local). - People are unemployed if they do not have a job, have actively looked for work in the prior 4 weeks, and are currently available for work.
-Marginally employed and underemployed personnel, who are actively looking for work, are reported as a subset of the unemployed category, and generally include part-time workers who work less than 35 hours per week.
+People with jobs are employed.
+As calculated by the Current Population Survey, the U.S. labor force consists of 154.3 million employed people in the non-farm private sector (goods and services) and government (federal, state and local).